agorman/resync/README.md

 ### command

     The rsync command that will be run.
 It should be idential to an rsync command on the command line with just the rsync command itself omitted.
+If a path contains any white space then the path must be quoted.

 ### schedule